top of page

 COMMUNITY

-Public sociology and community collaboration are central to my work.
-I collaborate with organizations seeking to support workers from underrepresented and marginalized groups in STEM.
-I was an inaugural Virtual Visiting Scholar with the Association for Women in Science (funded through the National Science Foundation), developing publicly available resources on the status of women faculty in STEM.
+I collaborate with organizations committed to support workers from underrepresented and marginalized groups in STEM.
+I was an inaugural Virtual Visiting Scholar with the Association for Women in Science (funded through the National Science Foundation).
+I develop publicly available resources on the status of women faculty in STEM.

 I am also an active member of the American Sociological Association and Sociologists for Women in Society.